Panasonic TZ100 vs Sony A99 II

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the TZ100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the TZ100 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The TZ100 was replaced by the Panasonic TZ200, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic TZ100 or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DMC-TZ100:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.